elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 The optional `enterprise_search.topology` block supports the following:

 * `instance_configuration_id` - (Optional) Instance Configuration ID from the deployment template.
 By default, it will use the deployment template default instance configuration, but it can be changed.
-See top level note on `regions and deployment templates`.
+See top level note on regions and deployment templates.
 * `size` - (Optional) Amount of memory (RAM) per topology element in the "<size in GB>g" notation.
 When omitted, it will default to the deployment template value.
 * `size_resource` - (Optional) Type of resource the size is being assigned to.
 (Defaults to `"memory"`).
 * `zone_count` - (Optional) Number of zones that the Enterprise Search deployment will span.
 This is used to set HA.
 When omitted, it will default to the deployment template value.